Lending By Wave: Everything Small Businesses Need To Know

 - The cents-on-the-dollar cost (how much you’re paying in fees per dollar borrowed)

 - Penalties or discounts for prepayment

-The SMART box format varies by loan product, but you can see examples of a what the box looks like for a short-term loan or line of credit on the ILPA (Innovative Lending Platform Association) website.
+The SMART Box format varies by loan product, but you can see examples of what the box looks like for a short-term loan or line of credit on the ILPA (Innovative Lending Platform Association) website.

-The Application and Funding Process is Fast and Easy
+The Application & Funding Process Is Fast & Easy

 Typically, potential borrowers can find out if they’re eligible for a loan within a few minutes and complete the full application within 48 hours.

-OnDeck requires very few documents; as long as you have those documents on hand (or can gather them in a timely manner), the process will likely be very fast and painless.
+OnDeck requires very few documents.
+As long as you have those documents on hand (or can gather them in a timely manner), the process will likely be quick and painless.